edrys-labs/documentation/README.md

 ##### `Edrys.sendMessage(subject, body, user?)`

+    --{{1}}--
+This method enables modules to send messages in real time by specifying a subject and a body.
+The body, which can be of any type, is automatically handled through serialization and deserialization, ensuring smooth data exchange.
+Optionally, you can target a specific user by providing their identifier, otherwise the message is broadcast to all users in the same room.

 - Sends a message with the given subject and body.
 - The body can be of any type, this will be automatically serialized and deserialized by using [msgpackr](https://github.com/kriszyp/msgpackr).
 - user(optional): the user to send the message to, this is the `from` field when receiving the message with the `onMessage` handler.